odk-x/docs/src/app-designer-prereqs.rst

   #.
 Click on :guilabel:`OK` and exit all of the windows.
   #.
 Verify that you have made the change by closing all :program:`PowerShell` or :program:`cmd` windows and open a new one (so it picks up the change), and type

 ..
-Outreachy 2024 Starter Contribution Guide
-..
-Alternative way of adding adb in your Windows PATH Alternatively, if you have installed Android Studio on your local computer, it is pre-installed with the platform tools, therefore you are required to add it to your path.
-You can do using the following steps:
+Alternative way of adding adb in your Windows PATH Alternatively, if you have installed Android Studio on your local computer, you can add adb to your path using the following steps:
   #.
-Click on the Search bar on the task bar and type :guilabel:`Edit environmental variables for your account`.
+Click on the Search bar next to the Start Menu and type :guilabel:`Edit environmental variables for your account`.
   #.
 Click on Environment Variables option.
   #.
 Select the Path variable in the User Variables section, then select Edit.
   #.
 In the Edit environment variables window, select New and add this path to the new field: :file:`%USERPROFILE%\AppData\Local\Android\sdk\platform-tools`.